DaVinciCodeCTF/bot_hacker_ranking/README.md

 7. `VAULT_TOKEN`: Vault token, you can get one [here](https://vaultproject.io/).
 8. `VAULT_URL`: Vault url, you can get one [here](https://vaultproject.io/).

+**Development:**

+If you want to run the bot in development mode, you will need to set up the following variables.
+Instead of running the bot on the main guild, it will run on the development guild.

+9. `DEV_MODE`: Set to `True` to run the bot in development mode (default: `False`).
+10. `DEV_DISCORD_GUILD_ID`: Discord guild id, you can get it by activating the developer mode in Discord and right-clicking on the guild.
+11. `DEV_DISCORD_CHANNEL_ID`: Discord channel id, you can get it by activating the developer mode in Discord and right-clicking on the channel.
+12. `DEV_DISCORD_TOKEN`: Discord bot token, you can get one [here](https://discord.com/developers/applications). **Be careful to not share it.**

 ## Local development